agenteo/agenteo.github.com/source/_posts/2020-11-23-star-wars-agile-retrospectives-a-principle-12-story.md

 - two weeks iteration
 - a Retrospective focused on "what can we make to make our work even more effective"

-I'll provide links to a Miro and Google Slides template to help you run this a Star Wars flavored Agile Retrospective.
+I'll provide links to Mural, Miro and Google Slides template to help you run this a Star Wars flavored Agile Retrospective.

 Spoiler alert: there are some minor spoilers.